Gustarh/DWBCCB-SQL-PROJECT-TEAM-E-/Starting_with_Question.md

 	review_score_rating
 FROM listings

--- To find the average rating across all listings SELECT
+-- To find the average rating across all listings:
+SELECT
 	AVG(review_score_rating) AS average_review_score_rating
 FROM listings

--- Compare Pricing
+-- Compare Pricing:
 SELECT
     id,
 	AVG(CAST(REPLACE(REPLACE(price, '$', ''), ',', '') AS NUMERIC)) AS average_price,